 What is robotic process automation?

-Rather, the “robot” in robotic process automation is software running on a physical or virtual machine.
+Rather, the “robot” in robotic process automation is software robots running on a physical or virtual machine.

 “RPA is a form of business process automation that allows anyone to define a set of instructions for a robot or ‘bot’ to perform,” says Aaron Bultman, director of product at Nintex.
 “RPA bots are capable of mimicking most human-computer interactions to carry out a ton of error-free tasks, at high volume and speed.”

-If that sounds sort of, well, boring – especially compared to the Hollywood robots – that’s by design.
+If that kind of automation technology sounds sort of, well, boring – especially compared to the Hollywood robots – that’s by design.
 RPA is ultimately about automating some of the most mundane and repetitive computer-based tasks and processes in the workplace.
 Think copy-paste tasks and moving files from one location to another, for example.

 RPA automates everyday processes that once required human action – often a great deal of it performed in rote, time-consuming fashion.
 That’s also how RPA promises to boost efficiency for organizations.